ionic-team/ionic-cli/README.md

 Type `ionic login` to get logged in the CLI.

+### Login without prompt

+You can pass the email and password to login without being prompted for email and password.

+`ionic login --email user@ionic.io --password somepass`

+### Login with environment variables

+The CLI also supports settings environment variables to read off the email and password for the user.

+Set `IONIC_EMAIL` and `IONIC_PASSWORD` as variables to have the CLI read these instead of being prompted for them.

 ## Upload your Ionic app

 Use the `ionic upload` command to take your current application you are developing and upload it to the Ionic.io servers.